polterguy/phosphorusfive/core/p5.webapp/README.md

 ### The "Default.aspx" file

-This is the only physical file in your system, and responsible for serving all URLs indirectly, through using the main Hyperlisp engine.
+This is the only physical file in your system, and responsible for serving all URLs indirectly, through using the main Hyperlambda engine.

 When initially accessing a virtual URL in your system, the *[p5.web.load-ui]* Active Event will be raised.
-It is your responsibility of creating some sort of hook, for instance in Hyperlisp, to handle this Active Event.
+It is your responsibility of creating some sort of hook, for instance in Hyperlambda, to handle this Active Event.

 When the *[p5.web.load-ui]* Active Event is raised, the actual URL requested by the client, will exists in the *[_url]* argument, passed into your Active Event handler, in case you wish